 Replacing the wrong drive in an array is one of those Homer Simpson moves that happen all too frequently.
-It not
+It not only makes you feel foolish but, unless you're using a scheme like RAID 6, you're likely to corrupt the entire array.

 When you've got 60 drives or more crammed into one drawer, you need to make sure you identify the right one.
 Haste is your biggest enemy here.
 The rule is to positively, absolutely, identify which drive has failed before you pull it.
 Then double-check your work.